 My Service Work

 In addition to serving on departmental committees, advising PhD and Master’s students, and performing related departmental duties, I am active in organizing colloquia and conferences, guest lecturing, participating in arctic working groups, and working on campus greening projects.
-Click HERE for my working groups and HERE for my greening work.

 In my tenure at George Mason and as a Postdoctoral Fellow at Miami of Ohio I have been excited to serve the campus and the greater community by giving guest lectures.
-Not only do I like to go the extra mile but I also feel a strong commitment to making the fruits of higher education accessible to all.

 Here is a partial list of guest lectures I have done: